holtzy/dataviz-project-boilerplate/README.md

 - prettier on save
 - global css file with css variables initialized
 - Data journalism layout
-- Deploy on gh-pages on push with a github action
+- Deploy on gh-pages on push with a github action (Note: on github.com, go to pages and select deploy from action)